 Kota Yamazaki, portrait, Brazil.

-Kota will be hosted by Footnote New Zealand Dance and will stay at the Bolton Street Cottage for six weeks from late October.
+Kota was hosted by Footnote New Zealand Dance and stayed at the Bolton Street Cottage.

 Originally from Niigata, Japan, Kota is an award-winning choreographer who has worked across many disciplines and countries.